tonyfromundefined/nuxt-serverless/README.md

 If you have a feature request, please create a new issue.
 And also, pull requests are always welcome🙏

 # Caution
-Libraries that are used only by the server or that are used by both the server and the client should be included in the `dependencies`.
+- Libraries that are used only by the server or that are used by both the server and the client should be included in the `dependencies`.
 To optimize the lambda capacity, make sure that the library used only by the client is included in `dev-dependencies`.
+- Auto generated URL (https://*.execute-api.aws-region-name.amazonaws.com/*) will result in a JavaScript error. (routing problem) Please use the Custom Domain

 ## Pre-requisites
 - 🔑 **IAM Account** for *Serverless framework* (Requires pre-configuration using `aws configure`)